About The Project

 May 2019

-New York has set ambitious targets to generate up to 50% of its electricity from renewable sources and to reduce greenhouse gas emissions by 40% by 2030.
+New York State has set ambitious targets to generate up to 70% of its electricity from renewable sources and to reduce greenhouse gas emissions by 40% by 2030.
 New York is starting with a significant base of renewable energy generation.
-Using sources such as hydropower, solar, and wind, New York percentage of renewable energy generation was 20% in 2010 and 22% in 2013.
-To reach 50%, New York plans to encourage installation of more wind, solar, and renewable generation and improved efficiency to reduce electricity consumption.
+Sources such as hydropower, solar, and wind generated approximately 30% of New York’s electricity in 2022.
+To reach 70%, New York is committed to installing more wind, solar, and renewable generation and improving efficiency to reduce electricity consumption.
+We are committed to helping New York reach these goals.

-As of March 2017, over 1,800 MW of wind energy was operating in New York, generating enough electrictity to power over 600,000 New York households.
-This generation offsets the need to import or burn other fuels, helping to reduce fuel prices and air emissions.
+As of 2022, over 2,400 MW of wind energy was operating in New York, generating enough electricity to power over 800,000 New York households.
+This generation offsets the need to import or burn other fuels, helping to reduce fuel prices and carbon emissions entering the air.

 Wind energy and other renewable energy projects generate substantial economic benefits for New York.
 A 2013 study by the New York Energy Research and Development Authority (NYSERDA) found that between 2005 and 2012, wind energy projects paid over $800 million dollars to New York businesses, landowners, and municipalities.